How to Brine a Turkey

 - 1 gallon apple cider, or apple juice

-- 2 cups Kosher salt, or sea salt
+- 2 cups kosher salt, or sea salt

 - 1 cup dark brown sugar

-- 3 oranges, sliced
+- 3 medium oranges, sliced

 - 1 head garlic, whole cloves